 Start by washing and peeling the carrots and cutting off the ends.
 You can opt to keep the skin on your carrots for added nutritional benefits since they have the most nutritional benefit.

 When sourcing fresh ginger at your grocery store look for ginger that has smooth skin with a firm texture, and is heavy for its size.
-Avoid choosing pieces that feel soft, or look wrinkled or have any spots of mold.
+Avoid choosing pieces that feel soft, look wrinkled or have any spots of mold.

 Prep your ginger by washing and peeling.
 You can choose to leave the skin on the ginger root for a boost of nutrition.
 However, you should know that doing so will produce a spicer juice.

-Next, wash your organic lemon and cut in quarters.
+Next, wash your organic lemon and cut it in quarters.
 It’s important to use organic lemon if you plan to add it whole to your juice.
 Otherwise, make sure to peel your lemon prior to cutting.

 If you do not have access to organic pesticide-free lemons, then make sure to peel your lemon.
 Doing so will ensure you’re not being exposed to unwanted chemicals.